Garima-GitHub/Garima-GitHub.github.io/Java-Docker.md

 With Java 10 came better support for Container environment.
 If we run our Java application in a Linux container the JVM will automatically detect the Control Group memory limit with the UseContainerSupport option.
 We can control the memory with the options: **InitialRAMPercentage, MaxRAMPercentage and MinRAMPercentage.**

-To summarize, as for openJDK, **efforts started in Java 8 (update 131) and Java 9.
+To summarise, as for openJDK, **efforts started in Java 8 (update 131) and Java 9.
 However it was finally solved in Java 10 (A couple of changes have already been back-ported).
 Now applying CPU and memory limits to our containerized JVMs is straightforward.
 The JVM will detect hardware capability of the container correctly, tune itself appropriately and make a good representation of the available capacity to the application.
 As a result, not only CPU Sets but also CPU Shares are now examined by JVM.
 Furthermore, this becomes the default behaviour**, and can only be disabled via **-XX:-UseContainerSupport** option.
 To be sure of your particular JVM, please make sure to check the final flags.

 ### References:
 - https://blogs.oracle.com/java-platform-group/java-se-support-for-docker-cpu-and-memory-limits